The location where Robert DiBernardo was murdered

 DiBernardo was a mobster and a major player in the adult film industry.

-Although he was a senior member of the Gambino family, he did not run his own crew or get involved in violence.
-Instead, he was mostly a lone operator who focused on publishing adult films and magazines.
+Although he was a senior member of the Gambino family, he did not run a crew or get involved in violence.
+Instead, he was primarily a lone operator who focused on publishing adult films and magazines.

-Besides the adult industry, DiBernardo was also involved in a number of labor unions and legitimate businesses.
+In addition to the adult industry, DiBernardo was involved in several labor unions and legitimate businesses.

-This strategy largely worked, as he became a huge earner for the Gambino family.
+This strategy proved successful, as he became a major earner for the Gambino family.

 Due to his success, he received special status and was allowed to report directly to the boss, Paul Castellano.

-DiBernardo's name received national media attention after it emerged that he had rented a property from the husband of Geraldine Ferraro, who was the Democratic Party's vice presidential nominee for the 1984 election.
+DiBernardo's name received significant media attention after it emerged that he had rented a property from the husband of Geraldine Ferraro, the Democratic vice-presidential nominee in the 1984 election.

-In the decade that followed, insinuations about Ferraro's connections to "DiB" continued to plague her political career, causing her to narrowly lose the Democratic primary for the 1992 United States Senate election in New York.
+In the decade that followed, insinuations about Ferraro's alleged connections to "DiB" dogged her political career and may have contributed to her narrow defeat in the 1992 New York Democratic U.S. Senate primary.

-In 1985, Gambino capo John Gotti took control of the family after he orchestrated the assassination of Paul Castellano at Sparks Steak House.
+In 1985, Gambino capo John Gotti took control of the family after orchestrating Castellano's murder at Sparks Steak House.

-Although DiBernardo remained a senior member due to his ability to make money, the fact that he didn't have his own crew left him vulnerable to others.
+DiBernardo remained a senior member due to his ability to generate revenue, but his lack of a crew left him vulnerable.

 Angelo Ruggiero

-When Gotti was held in prison for an upcoming trial, he appointed an unpredictable psychopath named Angelo Ruggiero to act as his eyes and ears on the ground.
+While Gotti was incarcerated awaiting trial, he appointed his childhood friend, Angelo Ruggiero, as his eyes and ears on the ground.

 Sammy the Bull

-In June 1986, Ruggiero approached "Sammy the Bull" Gravano and told him that Gotti had ordered DiBernardo's murder from behind bars.
+In June 1986, Ruggiero approached Gravano and told him that Gotti had ordered DiBernardo's murder from behind bars.

-Gravano was hesitant to act on this order, as he wanted to hear it from Gotti himself, not some psychopath who owed "DiB" money.
-At the time, he was acutely aware that Ruggiero may have been engineering DiBernardo's death by misrepresenting the truth to Gotti.
+Gravano was hesitant to act on this order, as he wanted to hear it from Gotti himself, not someone who owed "DiB" money.
+At the time, he suspected that Ruggiero might be engineering DiBernardo's death by misrepresenting the truth to Gotti.

-The suggestion that "DiB" was somehow planning a coup also didn't make any sense, as he didn't even have his own crew.
-In Gravano's opinion, you needed a significant amount of muscle to topple a boss and take control:
+The suggestion that "DiB" was planning a coup also did not make sense, as he did not have a crew of his own.
+In Gravano's opinion, a significant amount of muscle was required to topple a boss and take control:

 "He had no crew.
 He wasn't a shooter.
 He was no threat."